dany5639/WordsLists/README.md

 # WordsLists
-Words lists for multple languages.
+A minimalistic words list for multple languages.
 Manually add words and translate trough brainstorming to facilitate practicing.
 Currently hardcoded for English, French and Dutch lists.

+Features:
+- save words list
+- load saved words
+- duplicate words detection
+- auto resize elements with the window
+- 3 columns for languages, one for group, one for notes/comments

 ToDo:
 - fix duplication detection.
 - add error messages and reporting.